Skip to content

 Step 2: Finalize Package

-The next step is to finalize the data.
-It means that the results are encrypted on the browser side and then transmitted to Regula Web Service via the secure communication channel.
+The next step is to finalize results.
+It means that they are encrypted on the browser side and then transmitted to Regula Web Service via the secure communication channel (click image to enlarge).

-During transmission, the Storage and Database are involved in saving the transaction info, metadata, processing results, etc.
+During transmission, Storage and Database save transaction info, metadata, results, and other related information.

 const component = document.querySelector('document-reader');